It’s normal to approach pregnancy, childbirth and the following weeks with a number

 We realize that you may have concerns and preferences about labor and delivery.
 We

-taking into consideration your wishes.
+while taking into consideration your wishes.
 We offer many birthing options, including:

-- Vaginal delivery, which may involve certain instruments, such as forceps or a suction to guide your
+Vaginal delivery, which may involve certain instruments, such as forceps or a suction to guide your

 baby through the birth canal.

-- Cesarean section, also called c-section, when vaginal delivery isn’t possible — for example, if your
+Cesarean section, also called C-section, when vaginal delivery isn’t possible — for example, if your

 baby isn’t positioned with their head down, is too large to move through the pelvis,